2024 Château Ausone Chapelle d'Ausone Saint-Émilion Grand Cru

 chevron-down

-AND FIRST DISCOUNT VALID UNTIL 12/31/2026 - DELIVERY SPRING 2027
+A FIRST DISCOUNT VALID UNTIL 12/31/2026 - DELIVERY SPRING 2027

 Vineyard, location and climate of the 2024 harvest year

-Blend, vinification and maturation of Chapelle d'Ausone 2024
+Blending, vinification and maturation of Chapelle d'Ausone 2024

-Color, aroma and flavor profile of Chapelle d'Ausone 2024
+Color, aroma, and flavor profile of Chapelle d'Ausone 2024

 Would you like to order wines from Chateau Ausone online?

-Need advice on finding the perfect wine to go with your dish?
+Need advice on finding the perfect wine to pair with your dish?
 Click here for our exclusive Sommelier.
-Free for Grandcruwijnen customers.
+Free for Grand Cru customers.

 Wine and food pairings with Chapelle d'Ausone 2024

-• Ribeye with black garlic and sage – Rich meaty flavors and spiciness find structure in the Cabernet Franc.
+• Ribeye with Black Garlic and Sage – Rich meaty flavors and spiciness find structure in the Cabernet Franc.

 • Pasta with porcini mushrooms and Parmesan cheese – The earthy notes are enhanced by the dark fruit and tannins.